MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-expfunction.md

 ## Arguments

-* *series*: Input numeric array to be used as as the exponent in the exponential function.
+* *series*: Input numeric array whose elementes are applied as the exponent in the exponential function.
 The result is a dynamic array.
 The argument must be a dynamic array.

 ## Returns